 The use of bear-resistant food canisters is mandatory in most wilderness areas.
 Find out how to protect your food from bears and what regulations may apply to your visit.
 Contact the California Welcome Center - Mammoth Lakes for Trail Maps at 760-924-5500.

-Don't Forget To Check out Our Tips for Hiking with Kids
+Video: Tips for Hiking with Kids